mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 `bind()` seems like black magic, but it's something you can write a simple version of yourself — which might dispel some of the magic.

-The easiest way to stop `this` from changing under our feet, is to take it out of the picture.
+The easiest way to stop `this` from changing under our feet is to take it out of the picture.

 Consider the following adaptation from an earlier example: